-The Buller District Council has just granted resource consent for Te Kuha mine, a 109 hectare opencast coal mine on the West Coast, but the government has yet to decide whether to allow the miners to take the top off the mountain – the 12 hectares that are part of the Mt Rochfort Conservation Park.
+In November 2017, the Buller District Council granted the resource consent for Te Kuha mine, a 109 hectare opencast coal mine on the West Coast.
+But the government was still to decide whether to allow the miners to take the top off the mountain – the 12 hectares that are part of the Mt Rochfort Conservation Park.

 The Department of Conservation has stated that this area is “recognised as nationally and internationally unique and for having very high ecological and conservation value.”
 It contains Great Spotted Kiwi and other rare and endangered species and plants.

-We have until the end of January to make it clear that Te Kuha and all new coal projects are not Aotearoa’s future, so we have teamed up with Coal Action Network to stop this project in its tracks.
-But we need your help: If enough of us tell our ministers that coal is not our future, they will have to listen to us!
-Please sign our petition below:
+350 Aotearoa teamed up with Coal Action Network to make it clear that Te Kuha and all new coal projects are not Aotearoa’s future, and to stop this project in its tracks.
+New Zealanders signed on to our petition to tell our ministers that coal is not our future.

 On June 16th 2018, Minister of Conservation, Eugenie Sage, and Minister for Energy and resources, Megan Woods, announced that the application for the part of Te Kuha Mine on conservation land, the 12 hectares that are part of the Mt Rochfort Conservation Park, has been declined.
 This decision came after months of campaigning by 350 Aotearoa, Coal Action Network Aotearoa and Forest and Bird for strong opposition to the mine.
 We all know that if we want a safe, liveable climate we need to keep fossil fuels in the ground.